The following is a list of frequently asked questions. If you have questions or concerns that are not addressed below, please feel free to contact us.

 What if I don't know how to ride a bicycle?

 Your girlfriend really wants to go on a bike tour.
 You want to impress her by taking her on the best bike tour in the city.
 Only you don't know how to ride a bicycle.
 Solution: Tell her your knee hurts and that you don't think you can pull it off.
-If you don't know how to ride a bicycle, please don't book a tour!
+If you don't know how to ride a bicycle, please don't book a bicycle tour!
 Taking a bike tour is not the best time to learn how to ride a bike.
-A walking tour is a better alternative for you.
+Our work class walking tours are a better alternative for you.
 If you show up to the tour and cannot ride a bike, you will not be reimbursed.

 Can I drink on the bicycle tour?

 Operating a bicycle under the influence is unlawful.
 In compliance with our insurance we cannot permit anyone who shows up intoxicated to be a participant.
 Those who arrive intoxicated will not get a refund.

 Does the bike tour ride in city streets?

 Yes.
 In order to cover lots of ground and see key sights, our bicycle tours have to travel along city streets.
 We ride in a single file line and respect the rules of the road.
 In accordance with the law, we stop at all traffic lights and stop signs.
 Lucky for us, New Orleans boasts over 100 miles of bicycle infrastructure, and we take advantage of bike lanes and paths as much as possible on the tour.
 In addition, there is a safety briefing before every tour to ensure that all participants are on the same page and make our tour safe and enjoyable.

 No. We travel at a moderate pace so that you can take in the sights.
 You don’t need to be a world-class cyclist to keep up.
 Our tours are designed to be relaxing, not taxing.